-- 13.4.
-Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
-Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level. - 14.2 Define which topics are covered by this example of good practice at the State Party level.
+- 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
+Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.All WHS In the State Party have general management plans for its adequate administration. - 14.2 Define which topics are covered by this example of good practice at the State Party level.